 This conference builds on a series of annual workshops and conferences on statistical machine translation, going back to 2006:

-|Release of training data for shared tasks||January/February, 2017|
+|Release of training data for shared tasks||January/February, 2018|

-|Evaluation periods for shared tasks||TBC|
+|Evaluation periods for shared tasks||May/June, 2018|

 |Conference in Brussels||October 31 - November 1, 2018|

 This year's conference will feature the following shared tasks:

 In addition to the shared tasks, the conference will also feature scientific papers on topics related to MT.
 Topics of interest include, but are not limited to: